anaisbetts/XamarinEvolve2014/README.md

 ## What's the project structure here?

-1. Starter-Android: The main Android app project.
+1. XamarinEvolve-Android: The main Android app project.
-1. Starter-iOS: The main iOS (both iPhone and iPad) application project.
+1. XamarinEvolve-iOS: The main iOS (both iPhone and iPad) application project.
-1. Starter-Core: Code that is shared between the two projects.
+1. XamarinEvolve-Core: Code that is shared between the two projects.
 This project also has Xamarin.Forms set up and ready to go.

 # Philosophy